vatz88/FFCSonTheGo/util/README.md

 ### Note

-The scripts may need modifications based on the data in the report.
+Both of these scripts can be executed using the command `yarn run convert`.

 ### Additional Tools